By Valerie Stimac Bailey

 While Prague is filled with culture and history, the fact that it is the home of Pilsner-style beer is inescapable.

-You can of course pop into any local pub and try the beer there (Pilsner Urquell is the go-to, even if it’s not the best), or you can book a beer tour (this one includes a traditional Czech dinner) and sample all the possibilities.
+You can of course pop into any local pub and try the beer there (Pilsner Urquell is the go-to, even if it’s not the best), or you can book a beer tour and sample all the possibilities.

 The above are ‘must-do’ recommendations but Prague is a great city to just get out and explore.